NapalmCodes/napalmcodes.github.io/content/page/about/index.md

 image: shawn-and-doc.jpg
 ---

 My name is Shawn Vause.
-I am a full-stack software engineer living in Western Pennsylvania and currently working as an Advisory Software Engineer for
+I am a full-stack software engineer living in Western Pennsylvania.
-[ZOLL Lifevest](https://lifevest.zoll.com).
 I've worked on everything from [Internet of Things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) powering medical devices, serverless cloud architectures using [Azure](https://azure.microsoft.com) and [AWS](https://aws.amazon.com) and line of business applications
 (primarily on the [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) platform).
 I started my humble development career doing Enterprise Resource Planning (ERP) applications in SAP using the proprietary ABAP programming language.
 This blog's content and opinions are my own and mainly for the purpose of helping others with technical